photoprism/photoprism/README.md

 ## New Release 🌈 ##

-Our [latest release](https://docs.photoprism.org/release-notes/) not only includes **facial recognition**, it also comes as a
+The [latest release](https://docs.photoprism.org/release-notes/) not only includes **facial recognition**, it also comes as a
 **single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7**.
 That means you don't need to pull from different Docker repositories anymore.